Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

 Coltescu was audible in the empty Parc des Princes stadium as the match was being played behind closed doors because of the coronavirus pandemic.

-Speaking in Romanian, the official is reported to have said: "The black one over there.
+Speaking in Romanian, the official was heard saying: "The black one over there.
 Go and check who he is.
 The black one over there, it's not possible to act like that."

 Television microphones also picked up a furious Webo repeatedly asking the official why the racist term was used to describe him.